Volkiaa/capdelta/docs/adr/0001-typescript.md

 The core component is a JavaScript parser pipeline: capdelta must statically analyze whatever npm packages actually contain (ESM, CJS, minified bundles).
 The tool also ships as a GitHub Action and a CLI.
-Go fluency is a separate personal goal and created real pressure to pick Go.

 ## Decision